jvican/jvican.github.io/content/post/sbt-hygiene.md

 like?

 I didn't want to imagine, but I decided to look for answers.
-Why do people not write readable and change-friendly builds?
+Why do people not write readable and change-friendly builds, in the first place?

 ## The goal of our builds

 **Most projects' builds fall short because there is no incentive to write good builds.**

 Writing builds is purely instrumental.
 We change the build *just enough* to get our project compiling, running and passing tests.
-Builds are not a goal, they are a means.
+Builds are not a goal, they are a means towards a real goal: writing software.

 It makes sense that we prefer to invest our time on improving the quality of the software we write rather than on the software that helps us write programs.
-That's what whomever judges our work will examine.
+After all, that's what whomever judges our work will examine.

 How can we expect developers to create excellent tools to improve their productivity if nobody rewards them for doing so?

-Experience tells us that tools are crucial for success, but if we want people to take us seriously we need to lower the barrier to experience productive workflows.
+If we want people to keep their sbt builds clean (making a wise use of the build tool and improving their developer workflows), we need to lower its costs.
+Hygiene in sbt (and generally in all our tools) is important to make builds:

+  * Easy to read for beginners.
+  * Easy to change and to iterate on for contributors.

+But most of developers
+Letting developers get used to lack of hygiene perpetuates our current situation.
+This is not acceptable.